chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/alternative-installation-methods.md

 EOF
 ```

-With the required authentication information inclyded in the `values.yaml` file, you can use the Chart to install the Chainguard Enforce Agent.
+With the required authentication information included in the `values.yaml` file, you can use the Chart to install the Chainguard Enforce Agent.

 ```bash
 helm upgrade -i enforce-agent chainguard/enforce-agent -f values.yaml